 5.138 As set out in the Planning Strategy, housing development is expected to come forward within the Farnham Built Up Area Boundary subject to meeting the policies of the Neighbourhood Plan Review.
-Over the past 11 years, small sites of less than 5 dwellings (excluding residential gardens) have made a regular contribution towards the housing land supply in the Neighbourhood Plan area.
-A total of 103 dwellings have been completed over this period at an average of 9.4 dwellings per annum (excluding garden land).
+Over the past 15 years, small sites of less than 5 dwellings have made a regular contribution towards the housing land supply in the Neighbourhood Plan area.
+Using the windfall definition of the NPPF, 2018, a total of 342 dwellings have been completed over this period at an average of 22.8 dwellings per annum.
 However, the Neighbourhood Plan Review threshold for site allocations is 0.2ha (equating to 6 dwellings at a density of 30 dwellings per hectare or 10 dwellings at 50 dwellings per hectare).
 By using the Waverley Borough Council estimate there is therefore a potential to underestimate the contributions from small sites.
 This is particularly the case as permitted development rights (prior notifications) are extended to allow the change of use from a greater number of uses to residential development.
 There is a danger if the capacity of windfall sites is underestimated that the demand for SANG from this type of small scale sustainable development would not be taken into account - so frustrating the development of suitable, often brownfield, sites within the Built Up Area Boundary.

 - 5.139 There remain opportunities for small scale changes of use, redevelopment and infill development as windfall developments over the remainder of the Plan period, if developed in accordance with Policy FNP1 Design of New Development and Conservation.
-For these reasons the Neighbourhood Plan Review continues to estimate that sites of below 0.2ha will generate an average of 15 dwellings per annum.
+For these reasons the Neighbourhood Plan Review estimates that sites of below 0.2ha will generate an average of 25 dwellings per annum.
 Since sites below 0.2ha are not allocated in the Neighbourhood Plan Review, it is reasonable to expect this rate to continue during the Plan period from 2021/22.
 Prior to this date there is a risk of double counting the windfall sites with planning permission and these early years have therefore been excluded.
-Small scale windfall sites are therefore expected to contribute 165 dwellings over the Plan period. - 5.140 It is difficult to capture all land owners' intentions for the long term and, whilst every effort has been made to allocate suitable sites over 0.2ha, this is based on current known land owners' intentions.
-For this reason the Borough Council has calculated a windfall allowance of 198 dwellings at Farnham on large sites for the last 7 years of the Plan period (2025/26 2031/32) based on the average per annum over the last 11 years. - 5.141 A total windfall supply of 363 dwellings is therefore anticipated at Farnham up to 2032.
+Small scale windfall sites are therefore expected to contribute 275 dwellings over the Plan period. - 5.140 It is difficult to capture all land owners' intentions for the long term and, whilst every effort has been made to allocate suitable sites over 0.2ha, this is based on current known land owners' intentions.
+Based on the average windfall development on large sites of 50.1 dwellings over the last 15 years, the Town Council has calculated a net windfall allowance of 200 dwellings at Farnham on large sites towards the end of the Plan period. - 5.141 A total windfall supply of 475 dwellings is therefore anticipated at Farnham up to 2032.